jfloff/mac-developer-setup/shell.md

 To enable this, go to *iTerm > Preferences > Profiles - Default > Window*, here you should see a dropdown menu called "Style".
 Choose **"Top of screen"** in the dropdown.
 Also, you might want to up the transparency a bit, so you can see while typing.

 Finally, we set a **system-wide hotkey**.
 Under *Keys > Hotkey* section, enable **“Show/hide iTerm2 with a system-wide hotkey”** and input your hotkey combination, e.g. ```Ctrl + Shift + L```.

-#### Run at startup

-Now for the previous setting to work really well, your iTerm should be always on.
-To do that

 #### Colors Settings